 Looking for a slice of tropical paradise?
 In Thailand, there are lots of gorgeous beaches and islands to choose from.

-Ao Nang is a great place to stay, with easy access to Railay Beach and Phra Nang Cave Beach, and lots of options to day trip out to the Phi Phi Islands and a handful of tiny Thai islands.
+Ao Nang, in Krabi, is a great place to stay, with easy access to Railay Beach and Phra Nang Cave Beach, and lots of options to day trip out to the Phi Phi Islands and a handful of tiny Thai islands.
 If you want to learn how to rock climb, this is one of the best places in the world to learn.

 - Learn how to rock climb

 - Day trip to the Phi Phi Islands, Bamboo Island, and more

 Ten days is a lot of time to spend in Krabi, although we spent nine wonderful days here and were glad to have so much time.
 If the idea of sitting still in one spot for so long doesn’t appeal to you, you can spend several nights on Ko Lanta.